h0lmes/mockservice/README.md

 ### Mock Service

-An easy to use yet extensible group to mock REST and SOAP services.
+An easy to use service to mock REST and SOAP services.
 Suitable for integration testing and similar purposes.

-> Important: SOAP support is somewhat limited and "crutchy", though straightforward.
+> Important: SOAP support is very simplistic and limited.
-It requires valid SOAP envelope in XML data files.
+It requires you to provide valid SOAP envelope as a response.
 There is NO support for WSDL/XSD.

 #
 ### Where to start

 To create new endpoints:

-1. Create new controller extending `AbstractRestController` or `AbstractSoapController` (for example `AccountService`, there is no enforced convention for controller names).
+1. Create new controller extending `BaseRestController` or `BaseSoapController` (for example `AccountService`, there is no enforced convention for controller names, controller name would mean group of routes).
 2. Create required methods in the controller (see examples under `web/rest` and `web/soap`).
-3. Create a new folder under `src/main/resources` and name it as your controller (`AccountService`).
+3. Create a new folder under `src/main/resources/data` and name it as your controller (`AccountService`).
 4. Create data files under that folder (see file naming format below).